-1450 Coordinator Dr. Baker, keeps all STAT 1450 students abreast of updates and important developments with the course.
-Lecturers Provide the overarching view of clusters of concepts.
-Teaching Assistants Use weekly recitations to reinforce & extend content covered in lecture.
-Students are expected to be active participants in these sessions that generally occur Fridays at 8a, 9:10a, or 11:30a.
+Lectures Provide the overarching view of the clusters of concepts.
+Recitations Actively reinforce and extend content covered in lecture.
+Your recitation will convene every Thursday at either 10:20a or 11:30a.
 Tutors Offer assistance on a walk-in basis in Cockins (CH) 132.
 The Math/Stat Learning Center (MSLC) is open M- R 9:10a - 6:15p & Fridays 9:10a - 1:40p.